satyajitghana/ProjektDepth/docs/source/thejourney.training_on_smalldataset.rst

 Now the model was trained on ``96x96`` images, so then later we can perform transfer learning to train on ``192x192`` images

+The entire training took about 5.5 hrs, but its actually took more, since there were bugs that i had to patch up and then restart the run.

+Albeit the program does checkpoint every epoch and also stores the best accuracy model, every model metric is logged using Tensorboard.

+Quite a tiring experience overall 😪😪

 LR Range Test
 *************